Janeed/10x-NOSACZ/DOCS/API-PLAN.md

 ```
 Success: 200 OK — settings returned.
 Errors: 404 Not Found (settings not initialized).
+Observability: Reuse middleware-provided requestId for structured logs and mirror it in the `X-Request-Id` response header.

 #### PUT /api/user-settings
 Description: Create or update settings (upsert single row).